Mingrui-Yu/DLO_following/README.md

 [[Project Website](https://mingrui-yu.github.io/DLO_following/)]

-Code for the IROS 2024 submission "In-Hand Following of Deformable Linear Objects Using Dexterous Fingers with Tactile Sensing".
+Repository for the IROS 2024 paper "In-Hand Following of Deformable Linear Objects Using Dexterous Fingers with Tactile Sensing".

 In this repo, we provide the code for